-- Preheat oven to 400°F (204°C).
-Fully blind bake your pie crust.
-(Follow blind baking instructions through step 10.
+- Preheat oven to 375°F (190°C).
+Fully blind bake the pie crust.
+(Follow how to blind bake pie crust instructions through step 9.
 I skip the optional dough strip trick in step 4, though that trick guarantees thick pie crust edges.)
 Cool pie crust completely.
 You can do this up to 3 days ahead of time.
 Cover cooled crust tightly and refrigerate until ready to fill.

 - Make the coconut filling: Whisk the egg yolks and cornstarch together.
 Set aside.
 Whisk the coconut milk, half-and-half, granulated sugar, and salt together in a medium saucepan over medium heat.
 Whisking occasionally, bring to a boil.
 Boil for 2 minutes, then reduce temperature to medium-low heat.
 Once boiling, remove about 1/2 cup of the mixture and, in a slow and steady stream, whisk into the egg yolk and cornstarch mixture.
 Keep those egg yolks moving so they don’t scramble.
 In a slow and steady stream, pour and whisk the egg yolk mixture into the pot.

 - The pudding will immediately begin to bubble and thicken.
 Stand back and use caution as the bubbles may burst.
 Whisk and cook for 1 minute and 30 seconds.
 Remove from heat and stir in the coconut, butter, vanilla, and coconut extract (if using).